CopenhagenGameCollective/UniDrone/README.md

 Introduction
 -------------------------
 UniDrone is an open-source project that couples the AR.drone with Unity.
-It creates a node.js server that listens to udp messages.
+It creates a node.js server that listens to OSC messages.

 UniMove was created by Patrick Jarnfelt and Tim Garbos of the Copenhagen Game Collective, and used for their Drone concert.
 The drone concert uses UniMove to utilize the move controllers and sends these commands to the node.js server.